codesqueak/Z80Processor/README.md

 The code is not designed to be nice / clean / compact - however it is designed to be fast.
 It has been heavily profiled using [Yourkit](https://www.yourkit.com/) while running 'real' applications to identify hotspots.

+If you find this project useful, you may want to [__Buy me a Coffee!__ :coffee:](https://www.buymeacoffee.com/codesqueak) Thanks :thumbsup:

 ## Build

 Windows